 "Audacity was the first-ever audio-editing software I ever tried, and it's still something I use regularly.
 I really like its ease of use.
 Our cohost is not at all tech-savvy and has a 10-year-old computer.
 I gave him a USB mic and told him to download Audacity to record and export his audio, and we've had smooth sailing ever since.”
 Joey H, on G2

 When you’re trying to demonstrate something to your audience, it might be better shown through video or live webinars.
 No equipment?
-No problem – there are several content creation tools to turn you into a director today 📽
+No problem – there are several video tools to turn you into a director today 📽

 Without an in-house editor, making videos look professional can be extremely time-consuming.
 If you’re creating educational content or hosting a webinar to show something off, biteable is the perfect content creation tool.
 It has in-built templates and effects to decorate any footage or presentation.